stripe/stripe-python/LONG_DESCRIPTION.rst

 Setup
 -----

-You can install this package by using the pip tool and installing directly from Stripe's hosted version:
+You can install this package by using the pip tool and installing:

-    $ pip install --index-url https://code.stripe.com --upgrade stripe
+    $ pip install stripe

 Or:

-    $ easy_install --index-url https://code.stripe.com --upgrade stripe
+    $ easy_install stripe

 Setting up a Stripe Account
 ---------------------------